What We Can Do

 - Minimum widths and depths are suggested, with adjustments based on local ground conditions.

-- Table 10 in the document provides minimum foundation widths based on wall loads and soil type.
+- Table 10 in the document provides minimum foundation widths based on standard wall loads and soil type.

 - Additional provisions apply for areas with clay soils, trees, or nearby drains due to potential ground movement risks.